wlads/reefpoints/source/posts/2013-10-22-vim-buffers.md

 " List all possible buffers with "gl" nnoremap gl :ls<CR>

+" List all possible buffers with "gb" and accept a new buffer argument [1] nnoremap gb :ls<CR>:b
 ```

 *Note*: Remapping `gp` will remove the Vim default functionality of `gp`.